surma/surma.dev/content/things/ditherpunk.md

 The most common algorithm to generate blue noise seems to be the “void-and-cluster method” by [Robert Ulichney].
 Here is the [original whitepaper][bluenoise93].
 I found the way the algorithm is described quite unintuitive and, now that I have implemented it, I am convinced it is explained in an unnecessarily abstract fashion.
 But it is quite clever!

 The algorithm is based on the idea that you can find a pixel that is part of cluster or a void by applying a [Gaussian Blur] to the image and finding the brightest (or darkest) pixel in the blurred image respectively.
-After initializing a black image with a couple of randomly placed white pixels, the algorihtm proceeds to continuously swap cluster pixels and void pixels to spread the white pixels out as evenly as possible.
+After initializing a black image with a couple of randomly placed white pixels, the algorithm proceeds to continuously swap cluster pixels and void pixels to spread the white pixels out as evenly as possible.
 Afterwards, every pixel gets a number between 0 and n (where n is the total number of pixels) according to their importance for forming clusters and voids.
 For more details, see the [paper][bluenoise93].

 My implementation works fine but is not very fast, as I didn’t spend much time optimizing.
 It takes about 1 minute to generate a 64×64 blue noise texture on my 2018 MacBook, which is sufficient for these purposes.
 If something faster is needed, a promising optimization would be to apply the Gaussian Blur not in the spatial domain but in the frequency domain instead.